satishnarasimhan/satishnarasimhan/README.md

-- 👋 Hi, I’m @satishnarasimhan
+- 👋 Hi, I’m @satishnarasimhan.
-- 👀 All eyes here are on my repos created as part of my professional and academic learnings
+- 👀 All eyes here are on my repos created as part of my professional and academic learning.
 - 🌱 The seeds of various projects are present here.

 <!---